 I believe people have all the resources they need to create vital, human, inspiring businesses and to be fully alive at work.

-They simply need to re-connect to their own genius (and to the business' “scenius”) and to that animating force, the noble mission, that inspired them to go into, or create their business in the first place.
+They simply need to re-connect to their own genius (and to the business' “scenius” to coin Brian Eno’s phrase) and to the story - the animating force that inspired them to go into, or create, their business in the first place.

 I describe myself as a co-creator because I believe people have all the resources they need to create vital, human, inspiring businesses and to be fully alive at work.
-They simply need to re-connect to their own genius (and the organisation's scenius) and to that animating force, the noble mission, that inspired them to go into, or create their business in the first place.
+They simply need to re-connect to their own genius (and the organisation's scenius) - to the story, the animating force that inspired them to go into, or create, their business in the first place.

 I help people in business to re-connect: leaders serving on boards and executive teams in massive organisations, small start-ups (and everything in between) and individuals setting out on the path to entrepreneurship.
 I uniquely blend senior-level, award-winning experience in investor relations and corporate communications (SABMiller Plc, The Weir Group PLC) with M&A, strategy and commercial finance (P&G, WalgreensBootsAlliance).
 To this I add a dash of L&D, a soupçon of coaching, a sprinkling of facilitation and a big dollop of leadership development.
-I speak business, from a place of heart and connection.
+I’ve been described by clients as a “corporate psychiatrist” - besides having a deep appreciation of human behaviour, I believe they hire me because like them, I speak business, but from a place of heart and connection.

 The values that drive me are vitality, connection, equality and imagination